stark1tty/awesome-PhD/README.md

 - [TODOIST](https://todoist.com/): A popular, flexible to-do list app that offers collaborations and a large number of intergrations.

 #### Strategies and Methods
-- [KNOWLEDGE SYNTHESIS](https://oasislab.pubpub.org/pub/54t0y9mk/release/2): A conceptual model and practical guide to knowledge synthesis.
+- [KNOWLEDGE SYNTHESIS](https://oasislab.pubpub.org/pub/54t0y9mk/release/3): A conceptual model and practical guide to knowledge synthesis.
 - [ZETTELKASTEN](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125): A guide to building your own card catalogue/Wikipedia-like system for your notes.
 Extremely effective and the base for many current note-taking software designs.

 #### Time Management
 - [POMODORO](https://pomofocus.io/): An online timer for the Pomodoro method.
 The technique uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.
 - [TOGGL](https://toggl.com/): A handy little app that you can use to track your work hours on a project-by-project basis.
 It is as complex as you make it.
 It offers some useful metrics and alerts to make sure that your mind has not wandered off task.

-#### Templates
-- [TEMPLATES FOR META ANALYSIS](https://psycnet.apa.org/record/2020-66880-001): A primer and tutorial paper on "Conducting a meta-analysis in the age of open science: Tools, tips, and practical recommendations", including nine templates free for use, from preregistration to code to data.
-- [PREREGISTRATION TEMPLATES](https://osf.io/zg78t): A list of available preregistration templates.
+### PhD Guides
+- [DETOX YOUR WRITING](https://www.routledge.com/Detox-Your-Writing-Strategies-for-doctoral-researchers/Thomson-Kamler/p/book/9780415820844): Strategies for Doctoral Researchers (2016), Authors: Pat Thomson & Barbara Kamler
+- [PHD: AN UNCOMMON GUIDE](https://phd.academy/the-book): PhD - An uncommon guide to research, writing & PhD life (2015), Author: James Hayton

+### Philosophy of Science
+- [IFORS](https://www.ifors.org): Operational research (OR) encompasses the development and the application of a wide range of problem-solving methods and techniques applied in the pursuit of improved decision-making and efficiency, such as mathematical optimization, simulation, queueing theory and other stochastic models.

 ### Project Management
 - [LABTAB](https://labtab.io/): One unified platform for running your lab, managing your meetings and deadlines, and organising your projects - to give you your time back.